upstream-se/guidebook-draft/docs/foundations/index.md

 # Foundations

-> This page defines the normative core of the Upstream Software Engineering Guidebook.
+> This page introduces the normative structure of Upstream Software Engineering.

 **Foundations** establishes the normative structures through which intent is governed within Upstream Software Engineering.